coredns/coredns.io/content/blog/migrate-kubedns-to-coredns-in-kubernetes.md

 ## CoreDNS in kube-up

 [Kube-up](https://kubernetes.io/docs/getting-started-guides/scratch/) is another way to start a Kubernetes cluster, now mostly used for deploying Kubernetes in GCE for end-to-end (e2e) testing purposes.
+The environment variable `ENABLE_CLUSTER_DNS` (default=true) is required to install DNS service.
-CoreDNS can be installed as the default DNS service, you need to set the environment variable `CLUSTER_DNS_CORE_DNS` to `true`.
+For CoreDNS can be installed as the default DNS service, the environment variable `CLUSTER_DNS_CORE_DNS` needs to be set to `true`.

 ## CoreDNS in Kops

-Currently, Kops is set to include [CoreDNS as an option](https://github.com/kubernetes/kops/pull/4041) to be installed instead of kube-dns in v1.10.
+Currently, Kops v1.10 is set to include [CoreDNS as an option](https://github.com/kubernetes/kops/pull/4041) to be installed instead of kube-dns.

 ## Installing CoreDNS via other methods

-For users keen to install CoreDNS in place of kube-dns but are not using `kubeadm`, `minikube`, `kube-up`, or `kops`, there is an existing document available [here](https://github.com/coredns/deployment/tree/master/kubernetes), which will help you to migrate from kube-dns to CoreDNS.
+For users keen to install CoreDNS in place of kube-dns but who are not using `kubeadm`, `minikube`, `kube-up`, or `kops`, there are instructions in the [CoreDNS deployment repository](https://github.com/coredns/deployment/tree/master/kubernetes), which will help you to migrate from kube-dns to CoreDNS.
-It is recommended to delete the kube-dns deployment after deploying CoreDNS.
+Users should delete the kube-dns deployment after deploying CoreDNS.
 Otherwise, if both CoreDNS and kube-dns are running, queries may randomly hit either CoreDNS or kube-dns.